-Once it's rehydrated, drain the water and squeeze out the excess water in the wakame before adding it to your salad.
+Once it’s rehydrated, drain the water and squeeze thoroughly to remove the excess liquid in the wakame before adding it to the salad.

 Microwave the tofu

 Silken tofu (and tofu in general) has a high water content.
 If you add it straight to the salad then the excess liquid will leak out and dilute the sauce.
-So to prevent this, I wrap the tofu in kitchen paper and microwave it for 1 minute 30 seconds at 600W.
-It works every time!
+To prevent this, I wrap the tofu in kitchen paper and microwave it for 1 minute 30 seconds at 600W.
+This is a shortcut method to evaporate some of the liquid (rather than pressing) and it works every time!

 Leave it to cool for a few minutes and then cut it into cubes, ready to add to your salad.